bisgardo/concordium-docker/README.md

 docker compose --project-name=mainnet up --profile=prometheus --no-build
 ```

+*TODO: Make the following its own (sub)section that explains using env files and run.sh in general.
+Probably belong under the section about building and running with Compose.
+Remember to update references (to this section) appropriately.*

 The convenience script [`run.sh`](./run.sh) expects to find a file `./<network>.env`
 ([`mainnet.env`](./mainnet.env) and [`testnet.env`](./testnet.env) being provided with the repo)
 from which it loads the deployment parameters and network-specific values: